We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 In this example, a motivated potential buyer may decide to begin an aggressive savings plan for satisfying the minimum requirement.

 Homebuyers with satisfactory credit and income are less likely to encounter large down payment requirements for approval in today’s market.
+Also see our How Much Credit History Is Needed to Buy a House? article for another point to consider when buying a home.

 Lenders view these individuals as less risk, making them eligible for “conventional” mortgage financing with a lower 3-5% down payment requirement.